 - Visible skin flakes that occur frequently on dry skin areas.

-- Missing hydrolipid film in areas of dry skin results in moisture evaporating from the skin.
-Eventually the skin loses its moisture balance and flakes begin to come lose in large numbers.
+- The absence of a hydrolipid film in areas of dry skin results in moisture evaporating from the skin.
+Eventually, the skin loses its moisture balance, and flakes begin to fall off in large numbers.

 - A white dry patch is a common occurrence.